-At George Werst Funeral Home, we have been providing funeral and cremation services for the Glendale neighborhood of Queens, New York, since 1901.
+At Werst & LaBella Funeral Home, we have provided funeral and cremation services for the Glendale neighborhood of Queens, New York, since 1901.
 For more than 100 years, our commitment to families has remained unchanged and yet, our funeral home and cremation services have always responded to the changing needs of the Queens and Brooklyn community.

 - Catered Receptions